-- Spend at least 30 minutes a day walking barefoot on the beach, on grassy areas, gravel paths, or where ever you have the opportunity, to get your feet conditioned.
+- Spend at least 30 minutes a day walking barefoot on the beach, on grassy areas, gravel paths, while tree hugging in the forest, or where ever you have the opportunity, to get your feet conditioned.

 - Gradually increase the duration until the soles thicken and your muscles and ligaments adapt (no strain felt).

 - Once you reach this point, progress to jogging in barefoot runners, starting with 15-30 minutes a day.